-Staff recommends that the City Council - after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole - review and reconsider the approval of the amended Development Agreement for application No. 18-023, but with City Council's approvals and findings as listed herein below.
-However, the City Council may make a determination of approval or denial on this Development Agreement application being presented as part of this report.
+Staff recommends that the City Council after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole, adopt by waiving full reading and reading title only an uncodified ordinance approving Amended and Restated Development Agreement No. 7## replacing Commercial Cannabis Development Agreement No. 724.